Sioned Harries column: A perfect 10

 Irish out for revenge

 Ireland are first up again this year and it's certainly a good one for us to get our teeth into - not literally of course!
-We know they're going to be a fierce opposition.
+We know they're going to be fierce opposition.

 I think they would have been disappointed with how they lost in Dublin last year, as they felt they were in a good place with their sevens girls coming back in.